stacykimberley/project-one-visit-zimbabwe/README.md

  <li>What tourists can expect to find when they visit.</li>
  <li>Summary on the what the weather is like with temperature ranges.</li>
  <li>Short introduction to zimbabwean culture, traditions and languages spoken.</li>
+ <li>Gallery with images from different tourist places in Zimbabwe.</li>
  </ul>